nguyeneva/nguyeneva.github.io/_posts/2019-12-12-NLTK-processing.md

 ---
 layout: post
-title: Data Manipulation with Natural Language Processing
+title: Data Manipulation with Natural Language Processing (NLP)
 subtitle:
-tags: [data manipulation, python, NLTK, pandas, numpy, matplotlib]
+tags: [data manipulation, python, NLTK, NLP, pandas, numpy, matplotlib]
 ---

 The project's purpose is to clean and manipulate text data prior to applying machine learning techniques.
 The dataset contains errors to simulate data collection in the real world.